Ahh, beautiful Sydney: the one true capital city of Australia. That’s right, Melbourne – shots fired. Canberra? More like Bland-berra!

 Why it’s so awesome: This bar is sometimes described as the best beer garden in the world and there’s a good reason for that.
 It serves beer, champagne, and delicious food and often has live entertainment as well.
 But the best part is the views.
 The bar is right next to the Sydney Opera House, so you’ll get to enjoy that iconic building while you sip your drinks.

 What to do there: Take a few friends with you and enjoy a relaxed afternoon with a drink and a meal.
 There’s a private bar indoors for groups but the main attraction is the Harbour Bar, which is outside and surrounded by spectacular views of the Harbour Bridge, the Opera House, and the bay.
 It’s the perfect place to relax with some friends, enjoy the warm sun, and have a few drinks on a lazy afternoon!

 Get insured for your trip to Sydney!

-Final Thoughts on the Coolest Places to Visit in Sydney
+FAQ on the Best Places to Visit in Sydney, New South Wales